JeppeSRC/FuckMake/README.md

 #### Targets

 `Name:` Defines a target.
-A target is executed from the command line.
+All targets must be at the end of the file.

 #### Functions